ReactiveMongo/reactivemongo-site/releases/0.1x/documentation/tutorial/bison.md

 }
 {% endhighlight %}

-> Note: The `BSONDocument` factories have been optimized and support more use cases.
+> Note: The `BSONDocument` and `BSONArray` factories have been optimized and support more use cases.

 <figure>
   <img src="../images/bison-bench-doc.png"